-Emergencies happen.
-The more you prepare yourself, the less of an impact these unexpected expenses will have on your life.
-Depending on your personal situation, you will want to have 3 to 12 months of expenses available at all times.
+Emergencies happen to all of us.
+The more prepared you are, the less these unexpected expenses will affect your life.
+Depending on your personal situation, I recommend having three to six months of expenses saved.

 How much you need will vary per household.
-You should shoot for a minimum of 3 months.
-You will want to increase that amount depending on your situation.
-Consider factors such as health, employment status, and income streams when deciding how much your family needs.
+Shoot for a minimum of three months of expenses.
+The amount you will increase depending on factors such as health, employment status, and income sources.
+I go more in-depth on emergency funds in this post.

 I’ve always heard that you should shoot for 10 times your annual income.
-Let’s say you make the national average of about $50,000 per year.
-That means your goal would be to save $500,000.
-If you were earning 8 percent and withdrawing $50,000 annually, your nest egg would last about 20 years.
+If you made the national average of around $50,000 per year, your goal would be to save $500,000.
+If you earned eight percent on your nest egg and withdrew $50,000 annually, that would last you about 20 years.

-Other personal finance gurus say the magic number is saving 15 percent of your annual income.
-Using the same $50,000 income example, you would save $7,500 each year.
-Let’s say you start saving at age 40 and plan to retire at age 70.
-You estimate that you’ll live 30 years in retirement and that you’ll earn an average 8 percent rate of return over those 60 years.
-That means you should plan on having about $2,300 monthly after taxes and inflation.
+Other people say the magic number is saving 15 percent of your gross annual income.
+Using the same $50,000, you would save $7,500 each year.
+If you started saving at age 40 and planned to retire at age 70, you could amass close to $1 million with an eight percent average rate of return.
+Estimating that you’ll live 30 years in retirement, earning an average of eight percent, you’d have close to $7000 per month to live off of before taxes.